JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

 fitsignal uses a least-squares fitting algorithm to determine the optimal distance distribution, background parameters, and experiment parameters that fit the experiment data.
 To determine the non-parametric distribution, it internally uses Tikhnonov regularization with a regularization parameter optimized using the Akaike Information Criterion (AIC).
-All settings related to the fit can be adjusted by using the appropiate keywords, see the :ref:`reference documentation <fitsignal>` for details.
+All settings related to the fit can be adjusted by using the appropriate keywords, see the :ref:`reference documentation <fitsignal>` for details.
 For example, the regularization parameter used in the Tikhonov regularization could be manually adjusted by using the ``regparam``
 keyword: ::

     fit1 = dl.fitsignal(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer, regparam='aic') # regularization with Akaike information criterion
     fit2 = dl.fitsignal(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer, regparam='gcv') # regularization with Generalized Cross-Validation
-    fit3 = dl.fitsignal(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer, regparam=0.05)  # regularization with fixed regularizaton parameter
+    fit3 = dl.fitsignal(V,t,r,'P',dl.bg_hom3d,dl.ex_4pdeer, regparam=0.05)  # regularization with fixed regularization parameter

 After the function has found a solution if will return a variable ``fit``.
 This fit is an object with different fields containing all quantities of interest with the fit results.
 A detailed list of these quantities can be found again in the :ref:`reference` for ``fitsignal``.